ggurantz/TripHistory/README.md

 Simple app for recording trips!

 ## Setup
-Download and install!
-Built using Xcode 6.3 beta 4, though should work with any Xcode 6.x version.
+Just download and install, no need to worry about CocoaPods.
+Built using Xcode 6.3 beta 4 using Objective-C. It should work with any Xcode 6.x version.

 ## Features
 * Automatic logging of trips